Home

 dress, slacks or skirt-and-top are

 preferred.
 For men, ties are not normally required, and jackets are usually optional.
-Many Turks wear jacket-and-tie to dinner, but may remove their jackets at some point during dinner.
+Many Turks wear jacket-and-tie to dinner, but may remove their jackets for comfort at some point during dinner.

 from the tourist throngs, Turks will accept you as you are,